Water transport in India: Benefits of waterways transport

-Inland Canals and Inland Waterways
+Inland waterways

 India has an extensive network of inland waterways in the form of rivers, canals, backwaters and creeks.
 The total navigable length is 14,500 km, out of which about 5200 km of river and 4000 km of canal can be used by mechanized crafts.
 About 44 e6t of cargo are moved annually through these waterways using mechanized vessels and country boats.

 Cargo transported in an organized manner is confined to a few waterways in Goa, West Bengal, Assam and Kerala.
 Inland waterways consist of the Ganges-Bhagirathi-Hooghly rivers, the Brahmaputra, the Barak river, the rivers in Goa, the backwaters in Kerala, inland waters in Mumbai and the deltaic regions of the Godavari-Krishna rivers.